 Twitter Ads is yet another platform with no minimum or maximum spend threshold, so the average overall price is as much as you want to spend.

-To give you a quick snapshot, the average CPC on Twitter Ads in Q1 of 2020 was $0.58—a much cheaper platform in comparison to some others.
+To give you a quick snapshot, the average CPC on Twitter Ads as of January 2025 was $0.38—much cheaper than other platforms.

 Twitter Ads is striving to provide the bridge between search intent and social audience targeting, which makes it a higher-intent (and cheaper on average) social media platform to test out.